-Throughout my PhD I became increasingly enthusiastic about trophic ecology.
+Since my PhD I’ve only become increasingly enthusiastic about trophic ecology.
 This has mostly revolved around spiders, but I’ve had the joy of dabbling in or helping out with beetles, other invertebrates, reptiles and birds.
-This has also involved critically reviewing how we detect these interactions, but also how we process and interpret these data and integrate them into wider datasets.
+I’ve critically reviewed how we detect these interactions, but also how we process and interpret the data and integrate them into wider datasets.
 Beyond simply identifying what an organism has eaten, I am fascinated by how predators choose their next meal (prey choice).
 I am constantly looking for ways to innovate in this field, whether that’s through new technologies like nanopore sequencing, or new ways of analysing data.

 Alongside (and often for) my molecular dietary analyses, I’ve helped to design or test PCR primers for everything from nematodes, through aphids, to spider gut contents (for both wolf spiders and money spiders).
 I’ve also reviewed significant problems in detecting interactions, assessed methods for curating molecular dietary data and identified how best to integrate them into ecological networks.
 I love trying new techniques and dabbling in different applications.
 Most of my molecular research has used Illumina sequencing platforms, but I have used nanopore sequencing for everything from mitochondrial assembly to dietary analysis and metaviromics.